 Royal Society Young People’s Book Prize

 We were delighted that children from Bathwick St. Mary were able to form a Judging Panel for the Royal Society Young People’s Book Prize 2019.
 This was a very exciting opportunity for a group of children to read and judge the shortlisted non-fiction books, with their votes helping to choose the overall winner.
 The November library newsletter gives the panel’s view of all six shortlisted books, together with details of our chosen winner and the overall national winner.
 For more information about the Book Prize, please see Royal Society Young People’s Book Prize

-In the last year, we have welcomed the following fabulous authors to Bathwick St Mary:
+In the last year, we have also welcomed the following fabulous authors to Bathwick St Mary:

 - Stewart Foster in July to talk to Years 4 and 6 about his new book Check Mates